Weekly Note, April 5, 2020: A Lot Of Bad News Starting To Become The Norm

 China economic data has slightly improved.

-Good morning and welcome to the second quarter, where ammunition sales are spiking and the only meat in left in the supermarket is likely plant-based.
-Currently, market futures are pointing to a slightly negative open, confirming the recent rally was a head fake.
-For those looking for reprieve from this “mess,” sports are still going on in Belarus.
+Good morning and welcome to the second quarter, where ammunition sales are spiking and the only meat left in the supermarket is likely plant-based.
+Currently, market futures are pointing to a higher open, though there is not enough evidence the recent rally wasn't a head fake.
+For those seeking reprieve from this “mess,” sports are still going on in Belarus.
 Ironically, the country is not immune to the virus (over 150 reported cases) and is avoiding quarantining its people despite being Europe’s last communist country.
 This note is part of a weekly series where I attempt to digest current economic and market data to help asset allocators gauge the macroeconomic environment.

 Sentiment remains mixed

-Note: Editor's note: This article has been updated to reflect more recent market action.